ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 In addition to the PTO you accrue, you also receive 6 Personal Wellness days (48h) on the first of every year.
 This is for time you need to take for anything health-related: doctors appointments, illness, mental health and rest.

 Beyond your Personal Wellness Time, TEN7 may give you a day off from time to time if we know you've been working more than usual or a big site just launched.
-You can log this time in Harvest under the TEN7 Time Off project using the task "Misc.
-Time Off," and it will not count against your PTO or Personal Wellness Time.
+You can log this time in Harvest under the "Time Off: Misc." initiative with issue ID INT-35 in Tempo, and it will not count against your PTO or Personal Wellness Time.

 ## Personal Leave of Absence